jxcore/jxcore/docs/plain/jxcore-messaging.markdown

 }
 ```

-# API JXcore Client
+# API JXcore / Node.JS Client

-This section describes JXM.io server for JXcore client.
+This section describes JXM.io server for JXcore or Node.JS client.
 It is based on API JavaScript client for browsers and is also written in JavaScript.
-But the difference is, that JXcore clients do not use browsers - they can be launched from a command line, just like any other JXcore application.
+But the difference is, that JXcore / Node.JS clients do not use browsers - they can be launched from a command line, just like any other JXcore / Node.JS application.

 The following sample creates one JXM.io server and client in one script file: